 - Height: 948 m

-Kunchikal Falls is the highest waterfall in India and falls from a height of whopping 455 meters.
+Kunchikal Falls, a mesmerizing waterfall in Shimoga is the highest waterfall in India and falls from a height of whopping 455 meters.
 Located in Karnataka, its region receives heavy rainfall and has the only permanent rainforest research station in India.

 - Address: Nidagodu village, near Masthikatte, Shimoga district, Karnataka